aknyazeva22/activities-etl-project/README.md

 ## Technologies Used

 - **PostgreSQL** as the target database:
-  - **Option 1 (Cloud): VM with a PostgreSQL Server**, provisioned via Terraform (Infrastructure as Code)
+  - **Option 1 (Cloud – azure):** VM with a PostgreSQL Server, provisioned via Terraform
+  - **Option 2 (Cloud – azure_tunnel):** VM with a PostgreSQL Server, accessed through Azure Bastion, provisioned via Terraform
-  - **Option 2 (Docker): PostgreSQL in Docker**, for local development without cloud resources
+  - **Option 3 (Local – local):** PostgreSQL in Docker for local development without cloud resources

-- **Terraform** for infrastructure provisioning (Azure option)
+- **Terraform** for infrastructure provisioning (`azure`, `azure_tunnel`)
 - **Python (pandas, sqlalchemy)** for raw data loading
 - **dbt (Data Build Tool)** for SQL-based transformations
 - **Dagster** for orchestration and observability

 ---

 ## Choose Your Deployment Mode

-This project supports two modes depending on your environment and needs:
+This project supports three modes depending on your environment and needs:

-1. Azure + Terraform (Cloud)
+1. **Azure (Cloud – `azure`)**

-Provisions a PostgreSQL Flexible Server on Azure using Terraform.
+   Provisions a PostgreSQL server on an Azure VM using Terraform.

-Best suited for production or team environments.
+   Best suited for production or shared team environments.

-Requires an active Azure subscription and credentials configured via az login.
+   Requires an active Azure subscription and credentials configured via `az login`.

-Add to your .env file `DB_PROVIDER=azure`
+   Add to your `.env` file: `DB_PROVIDER=azure`

-2. Local Development (Docker)
+2. **Azure with Bastion Tunnel (Cloud – `azure_tunnel`)**
+    Provisions a PostgreSQL server on an Azure VM and connects through an Azure Bastion tunnel, managed by Terraform.
+    Useful when direct access to the VM is restricted or must be secured via tunneling.
+    Requires an active Azure subscription and credentials configured via `az login`.
+    Add to your `.env` file: `DB_PROVIDER=azure_tunnel`

+3. **Local Development (Docker – `local`)**
     Spins up a PostgreSQL instance inside a Docker container.
     Ideal for development, testing, or cost-free experimentation.

-Requires only Docker and Docker Compose installed locally.
+    Requires Docker and Docker Compose installed locally.

-Add to your .env file `DB_PROVIDER=local`
+    Add to your `.env` file: `DB_PROVIDER=local`

-Both modes are fully compatible with the rest of the stack (Python ingestion, dbt transformations, Dagster orchestration).
-You can switch between them by updating DB_PROVIDER in your .env file.
+All modes are fully compatible with the rest of the stack (Python ingestion, dbt transformations, Dagster orchestration).
+You can switch between them by updating `DB_PROVIDER` in your `.env` file.

 ---